Bamako (film)

+Bamako is a 2006 docudrama film written and directed by Abderrahmane Sissako.
+It depicts a fictional trial in a backyard, in the outskirts of Bamako, about the role of the Word Bank and the IMF in Africa's poverty.
+It stars Aïssa Maïga, Tiécoura Traoré, Hélène Diarra, Habib Dembélé and Djénéba Koné.

-Bamako is a 2006 film directed by Abderrahmane Sissako, first released at the 2006 Cannes Film Festival on 21 May and in Manhattan by New Yorker Films on 14 February 2007.
+The film had its world premiere out of competition of the 2006 Cannes Film Festival on 21 May, where it received positive reviews.
+It was theatrically released in France by Les Films du Losange on 18 October, and in the United States by New Yorker Films on 14 February 2007.

+Synopsis

 The film depicts a trial taking place in Bamako, the capital of Mali, amid the daily life that is going on in the city.
 In the midst of that trial, two sides argue whether the World Bank and International Monetary Fund are guided by special interest of developed nations, or whether it is corruption and the individual nations' mismanagement, that is guilty of the current financial state of many poverty-stricken African countries as well as the rest of the poor undeveloped world.
-The film even touches on European colonization and discusses how it plays a role in shaping African societies and their resulting poverty and issues.
+It also addresses the everlasting effects of the European colonization and discusses how it plays a role in shaping African societies.